TouK/nussknacker/docs/installation_configuration_guide/Installation.md

 Please remember that these are logs of Nussknacker Designer, to see/configure logs of other components (e.g. Flink) please consult their documentation.

-## Additional components

-Nussknacker designer is not enough to be able to create and deploy scenarios.
-Please see diagram of components of typical Nussknacker deployment:
+## Configuration of additional applications

+Typical Nussknacker deployment includes Nussknacker Designer and a few additional applications:

 ![Nussknacker components](./img/components.png "Nussknacker components")

+Some of them need to be configured properly to be fully integrated with Nussknacker.

-The [quickstart](https://github.com/TouK/nussknacker-quickstart) contains `docker-compose` based sample installation of all needed components (and a few that are needed for the demo).
+The [quickstart](https://github.com/TouK/nussknacker-quickstart) contains `docker-compose` based sample installation of all needed applications (and a few more that are needed for the demo).

-If you want to install them from the scratch or use already install at your organisation pay attention to:
+If you want to install them from the scratch or use already installed at your organisation pay attention to:
 - Metrics setup (please see quickstart for reference):
     - Configuration of metric reporter in Flink setup
     - Telegraf's configuration - some metric tags and names need to be cleaned